Ernst Meyer (German politician): Early life

-Ernst Meyer was born in 1887 in Prostken, East Prussia, to a religiously devout working-class family.

-Meyer studied economics and philosophy at the University of Königsberg, from which he received a PhD in 1910.
+Ernst Meyer was born in Prostken, East Prussia on 10 July 1887, to a religiously devout working-class family.
+He was able to attend Realschule despite financial troubles.
+He then studied economics, philosophy and psychology at the University of Königsberg, from which he received a PhD in 1910.

 Political career

+Originally opposed to socialism, Meyer was converted after studying the ideology in preparation for a counter-presentation against Hugo Haase in 1907.
 Meyer joined the Social Democratic Party of Germany (SPD) in 1908, while he was still a student in college, beginning to write almost immediately for Vorwärts (Forward), the SPD's official daily newspaper.
-In 1911 Meyer was promoted to the position of the economics editor of Vorwärts.
+Meyer was promoted to the position of economics editor for the paper in 1911, and again to political editor in 1913.

+First World War

-At the time of World War I, Meyer took his place on the extreme left of the SPD, along with Rosa Luxemburg, Karl Liebknecht, Franz Mehring, and Clara Zetkin.
+Upon the outbreak of World War I, Meyer aligned himself with the extreme left of the SPD in opposition to the war, along with Rosa Luxemburg, Karl Liebknecht, Franz Mehring, and Clara Zetkin.
 He was a close political friend of Leo Jogiches and participated in the issuance of the letters and leaflets of the Spartakusbund (Spartacus League).
-Meyer remained the only Spartakan on the editorial board of Vorwärts and he attempted to resist efforts by the majority of the editorial board to support German efforts in the war.
-This discordant position made Meyer a target of the SDP's right wing, and on 15 April 1915 he was removed from his position on the paper's editorial board.
+Meyer remained the only Spartacist on the editorial board of Vorwärts and he attempted to resist efforts by the majority of the editorial board to support German efforts in the war.
+This discordant position made Meyer a target of the SPD's right wing, and on 15 April 1915 he was removed from his position on the paper's editorial board.

-Meyer was the delegate of the Spartacus League to the Zimmerwald Conference in 1915, one of five Germans from three political groups to participate.
-Meyer and his Spartacist comrade, Bertha Thälheimer, did not lend their support to the resolution of the Zimmerwald Left at that gathering demanding an immediate break of revolutionary socialists from the reformist wing of the Social Democratic movement.
+Meyer was a delegate of the Spartacus League to the Zimmerwald Conference in 1915, one of five Germans from three political groups to participate.
+Meyer and his Spartacist comrade, Bertha Thalheimer, did not support the resolution of the Zimmerwald Left demanding an immediate break of revolutionary socialists from the reformist wing of the Social Democratic movement.
 Meyer also served as a delegate to the Zimmerwald movement's second conference, held at Kienthal the following year.